JainamDedhia/EcoElectronic/README.md

-## ♻️ **EcoElectronic** – A Flutter Application
+## ♻️ **EcoElectronic** – A Flutter + React Application

-**EcoElectronic** is a Flutter-based application aimed at promoting responsible e-waste management by enabling users to track, categorize, and recycle their electronic waste efficiently.
+**EcoElectronic** is a robust e-waste management application that empowers individuals and businesses to dispose of e-waste responsibly while earning rewards.
+The platform integrates AI-powered classification, real-time tracking, and a reward-based system to make e-waste management effortless and engaging.

 ---